• Skip to main content

 Flipping nori and rice over on a sushi mat to make an inside out sushi roll.

-• Place two strips of lettuce just below the center center of the nori and stagger a few wedges of avocado on top.
+• Place two of the halves from 5 leaves lettuce just below the center of the nori and stagger a few wedges of 1 avocado on top.

 Lettuce and avocado on nori to make a sushi roll.